F3 (manga)

 F³: Frantic, Frustrated & Female (嘆きの健康優良児, Nageki no Kenkō Yūryōji) is a Japanese hentai manga series by Wanyan Aguda, which debuted in 1988 and spanned 5 volumes.
 The story centers on a 19-year-old girl named Hiroe Ogawa who has difficulty achieving orgasm.
 Three original video animations ("OVAs") were produced by AIC and Pink Pineapple and were released in 1994.
-The OVAs originally released in North America by SoftCel Pictures, a division of ADV Films, and later re-released as F3: Ménage À Trois, an obvious group sex reference.
+The OVAs originally released in North America by SoftCel Pictures, a division of ADV Films, and later re-released under the title F3: Ménage À Trois, a reference to group sex.
 Recently, F³ had been re-licensed by Critical Mass under its original title when ADV Films closed their hentai line.

 F³ was followed by two sequels, and their translations into English highlight some of the difficulties faced in translating adult entertainment materials between two countries with very different laws and mores on the subject: in the first 25-minute episode, Hiroe's attempts to achieve orgasm are assisted by her older sister Mayaka, and include an encounter with their mother, Yayoi.
-In the two sequels, translator's notes insist that Mayaka and Yayoi are actually Hiroe's neighbor and landlady, respectively, whom she just happens to have nicknamed "Sis" and "Mom."
+In the two sequels, translator's notes insist that Mayaka and Yayoi are actually Hiroe's neighbor and landlady, respectively, whom she just happens to have nicknamed "Sis" and "Mom".